 Street held numerous volunteer leadership positions in many women’s organisations over her career, both in Australia and overseas.
 She used these platforms to lobby for change in many areas including the right to work regardless of marital status; equal pay; and the right for women to compete for traditionally male-oriented roles.
 She was also one of the first feminists to talk about family planning, contraception and sex education.
 She rallied to increase the number of Jewish refugees accepted to Australia, and was passionate about the rights of Indigenous Australians.

 Street was chosen by Prime Minister John Curtin to represent Australia at the United Nations Conference on International Organization in 1945 in San Francisco.
-She and other women worked to have the word ‘sex’ inserted into Article 1 of the Charter of the United Nations, so that it read promoting and encouraging ‘respect for human rights and for for all without distinction as to race, sex, language, or religion;’
+She and other women worked to have the word ‘sex’ inserted into Article 1 of the Charter of the United Nations, so that it read promoting and encouraging ‘respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language, or religion;’

 After leaving the conference in San Francisco, Street toured parts of Europe devastated by the Second World War and was a guest of the Soviet Union.
 The destruction to life and property that she witnessed led her to strive to eliminate war and support the countries affected by it.
 Despite never being a member of the Communist Party, Street gained the nickname ‘Red Jessie’ due to her continuing work and close ties with the Soviet Union.
 These ties brought her work under suspicion as tensions between the Soviet Union and western nations grew.